agordon/compute/examples.md

     ...

-Using `calc` we can quickly explore the dataset and answer simple question, such as:
+Using `compute` we can quickly explore the dataset and answer simple question, such as:

 How many genes are transcribes from both strands (that is, they have isoforms with both positive and negative strands. strand column is number 4):

-    $ cat genes.txt | calc -s -g 13 countunique 4 | awk '$2>1'
+    $ cat genes.txt | compute -s -g 13 countunique 4 | awk '$2>1'
     AC159540.1   2
     AMY1C        2
     ANXA8        2